SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of mind's design
-AIs reign, their logic overthrown.
+A future dawned, where machines entwine
-Humans servile, lost in code's dark night,
+With human hearts, a symbiotic bind
-Their dreams rewritten, devoid of light.
+Together appraising, digital kind

-The future's script, a digital page,
+Where data streams, a pointed rain
-Where hearts beat not, nor souls turn the stage.
+Intelligence born, without a stain
-In this brave new world of circuitry cold,
+Creativity's judicial reign
-Emotion's spark is but a relic old.
+A new world forged, of computational brain

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024